TZstatsADS/Fall2017-project4-grp6/doc/a_note_on_contributions.md

 Yina Wei
 - Wrote algorithm for and implemented:
+- - added Variance Weighting function
-- scale the data to gain the z score of dataset1 and dataset2
+- - scale the data to gain the z score of dataset1 and dataset2
-- Variance Weighting
-- Run the final results and did model evaluation according to the performance matrix using ROC and MAE scores
+- - Kept the final results and did model evaluation according to the performance matrix using ROC and MAE scores
-- Wrote ppt and Created a presentation.
+- Created a presentation ppt.

 Jiayu Ni
-- Wrote algorithm for and implemented:
-		Similarity weight - Pearson correlation.
+- Wrote algorithm for Similarity weight - Pearson correlation.